Covington Roofing Contractor

 I need a new roof, should I go back with a new metal roof?

-This is a very hard roofing question to answer without meeting the homeowner and seeing the house in questions.
-There are many things to consider when choosing either a shingle roof or metal.
+This is a very hard roofing question to answer without meeting the homeowner and seeing the house in question.
+There are many things to consider when choosing either a shingle roof or metal roof.
 The very first thing is the setting of the home.
 If you live in a neighborhood within the city limits or even a larger subdivision you could have HOA regulations that prevent a metal roof.
 You will first need to check with your HOA.
 The next question is just your taste.
 Many people do not like the look of a metal roof for a home.
 Next is the style of your home.
 Many new modern homes have such a cut-up roof and I am talking about the geometry of the roof that it just doesn’t make sense to try and put metal on it.
 Remember, metal does not bend well and many houses need shingles just to make all the cuts to complete the roof.
 Another misconception is that the screws used will last as long as the metal panels themselves.
 This is absolutely not true.
 Even though you can use the new Zac long life metal screws, you will not get as many years out of your screws as you will the metal roofing panels.
 So to fully answer your question, it would be a case by case situation whether a metal roof would work for you.